optimize file sizeOptimize File Size for the Web

 Large files require more time to download.
 This isn't a huge issue when on campus, but off-campus Internet connections for students, faculty, and TAs alike can vary significantly in bandwidth.
 Low-bandwidth connections can make it very difficult for students to access large files when off-campus.
 Large files also increase course size and make higher demands on our Canvas servers (hosted and managed by Canvas).

 Video content, audio content, and graphics: A picture is worth a thousand words, but takes up a lot more space than those 1,000 words.

 Images, audio, and video content are great tools to use in courses, so to ensure students can access them, please follow these steps when creating your content:

 There are two ways to do this.
 First, have your audio and video converted and streamed from our server.
 Visit media streaming services and fill out the media request form.
 This bypasses the need to use Canvas as repository, and students can stream the content directly from our server.
 The media will be transferred to our helix or wowza streaming server and the url can be added to your course.
 Second, upload video directly into the Canvas file system.
 After upload, they are automatically transfered into the Kaltura system Canvas uses.
 Either way allows you to link your video to your Canvas course, via the module system.

 Images can be created and manipulated in a variety of software types.
 When saving your images for upload save them either in .jpg format (for photograph images) or .png format (for diagrams, visio files, etc) to minimize their size.

 3. Powerpoint and/or Word files containing images

-Powerpoint presentations can be attached to a Blackboard content area in the same way any other file might be attached.
+Powerpoint presentations can be attached to a Canvas module in the same way any other file might be attached.
 If your file is bloated because of images, reduce the size of these files with the following steps:

 Scanned documents can produce very large files, often because of incorrect scanner settings.
 When scanning documents, make sure the scanner/copier is set up to scan in "black and white" document mode, and not a true color setting.